Jcrash29/jcrash29.github.com/travels/_posts/2017-06-17-CAWithFamily.md

 * "He can get messed up on a 'two-for-tuesday' special,  on a Monday.
 He's a professional" - Steve, about a junkie who dropped his pants in the street

 * "Is that a chihuahua in a baby stroller" - John

+* "Korean?" -- old man "No,  but about the sample beef jerky" - cost co employee

 <img  src="{{site.url}}/images/travels/CA/Wawo.png" alt="dog in stroller" style="width: 250px;" align="right"/>